WalletConnect/walletconnect-specs/chat/chat-invite.md

 B accepts the invite and generates a keyPair Z for chat thread.

-B sends response with publicKey Z on invite topic encrypted with type 0 envelope.
+B sends response with publicKey Z on response topic encrypted with type 0 envelope.

+Response topic is derived as the hash of the symKey I.

 B derives symKey T using publicKey Y and privKey Z.